History of the Shroud of Turin

 In 1578 the House of Savoy took the shroud to Turin and it has remained at Turin Cathedral ever since.
 As of the 17th century the Shroud has been displayed (e.g. in the chapel built for that purpose by Guarino Guarini) and in 1898 it was first photographed during a public exhibition.
 The Shroud remained the property of the House of Savoy until 1983, when it was given to the Holy See, the rule of the House of Savoy having ended in 1946.

 A fire, possibly caused by arson, threatened the Shroud on 11 April 1997.
 In 2002, the Holy See had the Shroud restored.
 The cloth backing and thirty patches were removed, making it possible to photograph and scan the reverse side of the cloth, which had been hidden from view for centuries.
 The Shroud was exhibited to the public from August 8 to August 12, 2018.
+Andrea Nicolotti in a 2019 critical analysis of the Shroud's historical provenance, concludes the documented evidence and physical testing point to its origin in the High Middle Ages, while earlier references to burial cloths or image bearing relics refer to different objects and legends.

 This 10th-century image shows Abgarus of Edessa displaying the Image of Edessa.
 The oblong cloth shown here is unusual for depictions of the image, leading some to suggest that the artist was influenced by seeing the Shroud.

 Fringe speculations about early artworks and relics

-The surrender of the Image of Edessa to the Byzantine parakoimomenos Theophanes by the Edessenes, from the Madrid Skylitzes.